 Breakfast: Breakfast at the hotel with eggs, sausage, toast, cereals, fruit and yogurt available.
 Tea, coffee and juice included.

-Morning: After breakfast, load luggage and travel to Desert Hot Springs.
+Morning: After breakfast, load luggage and travel to Palm Desert.
 The group will travel through the Imperial Valley which lies mostly below sea level and is one of the richest agricultural areas in the US.
 Imperial Valley features include the Algodones Sand Dune Field, the Imperial hydrothermal area, and the Salton Sea.
 The Salton Sea was created in 1905 when Imperial Valley water suppliers breached a levee and allowed the Colorado River to overflow its banks and fill this below sea level basin.
 On board and field commentary will be provided by your Group Leader.
 Stops for viewing these interesting features will be made at appropriate places and times.

 Lunch: Box lunch picnic on the shore of the Salton Sea at Salton Sea State Park.
 A selection of sandwiches, chips, fruit and cookie will be offered.
 Colds drinks will be provided.

-Evening: Evening presentation on the human and natural history of the Cahuilla and Agua Caliente native people in the meeting room, presented by exuberant naturalist Jona Kalayjian.
+Evening: Evening presentation on the human and natural history of the Cahuilla and Agua Caliente native people in the hotel meeting room, presented by exuberant naturalist Jona Kalayjian.
 Jona brings a treasure trove of desert materials and pictures to share with the group to bring her cultural and natural history stories to life.

 Activity note: An optional one mile loop hike in Hidden Valley (Joshua Tree) will be offered.
 The trail is made up of gravel and some exposed rock surfaces.
 The trail is generally on gently rolling terrain but there are a couple areas that have a series of stone steps (newly reworked by the Park Service trail crew) that must be negotiated with extra care.
 The overall ascend up and down is about 20 - 30 feet at each location.
 Drive time to Joshua Tree is 1 hour (50 miles).

-Breakfast: A buffet breakfast will be served in the hotel conference room.
+Breakfast: A buffet breakfast will be served in the hotel dining room.
 During our stay a rotating selection of eggs or pancakes, sides, toast, oatmeal and fruit will be offered.
 Tea, coffee, and juices are included.

 Morning: Depart for Joshua Tree National Park.
 On board and field commentary will be provided by your Group Leader.
 Two deserts whose characteristics are determined primarily by elevation, come together at Joshua Tree National Park.
 Below 3,000 feet, the Colorado Desert encompasses the eastern part of the park and feature creosote bush, ocotillo, and cholla cactus.
 The higher and slightly cooler Mojave Desert is the habitat of the Joshua tree.
 The park also contains many fantastic geologic formations.
 We will stop at the Twenty-nine Palms Visitor Center on our way to Keys View (5185 feet above sea level).
 This outstanding view point overlooks the Coachella Valley which includes the Salton Sea and the San Andreas Fault Zone.